Hokuriku Broadcasting

-Hokuriku Broadcasting Co., Ltd. (北陸放送株式会社, Hokuriku Hōsō Kabushiki-gaisha), also known as MRO, is a Japanese broadcast network affiliated with the Japan News Network (JNN).
-Their headquarters is located in Ishikawa Prefecture.
+Hokuriku Broadcasting Co., Ltd. (北陸放送株式会社, Hokuriku Hōsō Kabushiki-gaisha), also known as MRO, is a Japanese broadcast network affiliated with the Japan News Network (JNN) for television, and the Japan Radio Network (JRN) for radio.
+Their headquarters is located in the city of Kanazawa, Ishikawa Prefecture.

 The "MRO" abbreviation is taken from the last letters of the call signs "JOMR" and "JOMO" of the Kanazawa and Nanao broadcasting stations, respectively.
 JOMO is no longer operational.

-MRO functions as the default Japan News Network affiliate for the Fukui Prefecture, as that area doesn't have a JNN affiliate of its own.
+Since Fukui Prefecture doesn't have a JNN of its own, Hokuriku Broadcasting is the network's default affiliate in the said prefecture.
+In terms of news gathering, both MRO and JNN key station CBC Television, in some cases, handles the prefecture's Reihoku region and Tsuruga City in the Reinan region, while the rest of the Reinan region is handled by JNN key station Mainichi Broadcasting through its Kyoto Branch.

+Hokuriku Broadcasting has branch offices in Tokyo, Osaka, and Nagoya, as well as a branch office in Toyama, despite the presence of fellow JNN station Tulip Television already existed.

 History

 Early history

 On December 24, 1948, the Ishikawa Prefectural government applied for a license to operate a commercial broadcaster under the name Hokuriku Cultural Broadcasting, and was the fourth Japanese company to apply to operate a commercial broadcaster.
 This application was later rejected due to Supreme Commander for the Allied Powers' media censorship.

 After the establishment of the "Three Radio Laws" (Radio Law, Broadcasting Law, and Radio Supervisory Committee Establishment Law) in 1950, multiple license to operate a commercial broadcasting applications appear in various parts of Japan.
 The local newspaper Hokkoku Shimbun in Ishikawa Prefecture revived its plans to operate a new broadcaster.On February 10, 1951, Hokkoku Shimbun took the lead and the founders meeting were held.In April 21 of the same year, the Ministry of Posts granted 16 of the broadcast licenses and Hokuriku Cultural Broadcasting was listed.
 However, the broadcast area is limited to Ishikawa Prefecture, and does not include Toyama and Fukui prefectures, which are within the scope of the application.